dean0x7d/pybinding/readme.md

 * Geometric deformations and defects: defined via displacement and state functions
 * Fields and arbitrary effects: defined via hopping and onsite energy functions
 * Green's function: fast kernel polynomial method implementation
-* Eigensolvers: standard dense and sparse solvers (always available) and the [FEAST] solver (only available when compiled with MKL)
+* Eigensolvers: standard dense and sparse solvers (always available) and the [FEAST] solver (only available when compiled with Intel's MKL)
 * Model and result objects have builtin plotting functions for easy visualization

 #### Planned work